CAPELLAX02/MernMart/README.md

 STRIPE_PUBLISHABLE_KEY=your stripe key
 STRIPE_SECRET_KEY=your stripe secret

-PAGINATION_LIMIT = 8
 ```

-Change the JWT_SECRET and PAGINATION_LIMIT to what you want
+Change the JWT_SECRET and PAGINATION to what you want

 ### Install Dependencies (frontend & backend)